audurannaj/the-simpsons/index.md

 The characters of the family have not changed their personalities a lot during the seasons, but the two female characters got more space during the years.

 Now each character is presented independently.
-To show each one's analysis click on "Details".
+To show each one's analysis click on their names.

-### 3.3.1 Homer Simpson

-<details> <summary>Details</summary>
+<details> <summary>Homer Simpson</summary>
 The first thing that was notices is that a lot of Homer's top-scoring words match the main themes of the respective season.
 This is logical also thinking that Homer is one of the main characters and the most speaking one and thus contributes a lot to the finding of the themes in the previous iterations of the analysis.
 Thus his themes pretty much change along with the show's ones.

 There is no real comparison one could do in this case of the different language Homes uses.
 It is then how important or frivolus the topics he talks about are.
 Among the seasons the words he uses are mostly pretty short, which usually reflects on the words to be common and easy, while long and elaborate words are more complex.
 This usage suites Homer's character since he is supposed to be simple-minded.